Finishing Aluminum Castings: burrs / flash / lamination issues

-There are too many unknowns here to answer your question properly.
+A. There are too many unknowns here to answer your question properly.
 Because you mentioned the use of a hand file, the alternatives you suggested did not sound aggressive enough.
 Part size, volume of pats, configuration or accessibility as well as what is the final surface finish are all important to answer this question.

-The parts in question are high-pressure-cast aluminum transmission cases and converter housings.
+Q. The parts in question are high-pressure-cast aluminum transmission cases and converter housings.
 Part geometry varies widely by product line.
 Generally speaking, the trouble areas are oil passageways that pass through the casting.
 Typically 1/2" square and entering 2-3" from the face of the part.
 This passage intersects with a similar passage entering from an adjacent face of the casting.

 The interior passage has flash at the deepest point of the passage (where the two die surfaces mate during casting).
 A punch press operation ensures that the flash does not completely seal the passageway off, but is not precise enough to ensure 100% flash removal from this intersection point.
-That's where the hand filing commences, but with 10-20 discrete oil passages that must each be inspected and "touched up" ... you can imagine the volume of labor that is required to keep up with the flow of parts.Jason S
+That's where the hand filing commences, but with 10-20 discrete oil passages that must each be inspected and "touched up" ... you can imagine the volume of labor that is required to keep up with the flow of parts.Jason S [returning]

 - Indianapolis, Indiana

-Sounds as though it's past time for new dies, so the flash doesn't occur in the first place.
+A. Sounds as though it's past time for new dies, so the flash doesn't occur in the first place.
 You can't make good quality product from worn or badly made tooling.

-Ballarat, Victoria, Australia
+consultant metallurgist - Ballarat, Victoria, Australia

-It sounds like the part itself eliminates several of your options.
+A. It sounds like the part itself eliminates several of your options.
 The part is probably to large for thermal deburring, and because of the passages you definitely would not want to attempt vibratory deburring.
 It is hard to say without seeing the part but, have you thought of brush deburring.
 It may require Robotics and or fixturing, but if the volumes are high enough it could be justified.Arnold Walker

 - Independence, Kentucky

-Typically the options you outlined are options as follows:
+A. Typically the options you outlined are options as follows: